Skip to main content

 Approach for Identifying Vulnerabilities

-DHI uses third party services to perform external vulnerability scanning and testing of our web properties and cloud infrastructure.
-These scans run on a continuous basis and identify several categories of vulnerabilities including Open Web Application Security Project (OWASP) Top 10 application risks and Center for Internet Security (CIS) Benchmark best practices.
-In addition to external scanning, DHI also runs weekly internal scans on all servers and workstations to detect Operating System and application vulnerabilities.
-In 2023, DHI added code and repository scanning to our security program.
+DHI leverages third-party services to conduct continuous external vulnerability scanning and testing of our web properties and cloud infrastructure.
+These scans identify various categories of vulnerabilities, including those outlined in the Open Web Application Security Project (OWASP) Top 10 and Center for Internet Security (CIS) Benchmark best practices.
+In addition to external scanning, DHI performs weekly internal scans across all servers and workstations to detect operating system and application vulnerabilities.
+Enhancing our security posture further, in 2024, we expanded our program to include code and repository scanning, ensuring comprehensive protection across our technology stack.

 Approach for Addressing Security Risks